There are shops (art boutiques, designer stores, and second-hand places) and restaurants at Jaffa Flea Market (Shuk Hapishpeshim).

 Other Places

 Another popular place is Shaffa Bar at 2-3 Nachman Street.
-Their menu is very diverse, and you can find breakfasts, lunches, and dinners.
+Their menu is diverse, and you can find breakfasts, lunches, and dinners.
 If you are lucky, then there will be live bands.

 Stores at Jaffa Flea Market

 From Abulafia Bakery, it is a two-minute walk to the Jaffa Flea Market.
 Many streets next to the market were affected by the market.
-Thus in this area, you can find many interior design stores.
+Thus, in this area, you can find many interior design stores.

+You can even buy a phonograph.
 And there are records in a nearby store.

 When you get tired of shopping, you can always get a snack.
+Or buy juice.

 Types Of Stores